jakobzhao/geog458/weeks/week07/readme.md

 - Leaflet: provides a popular map framework.
 You can also use MapBox, ESRI javascript API, Cesium, other map/virtual globe frameworks.

-- [Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.
+- `optional`[Font Awesome 4.7](https://fontawesome.com/v4.7.0/icons/): offers a very large set of icons for multiple usages.

-- Google Fonts: provides customized web fonts which you can externally link from Google servers.
+- `optional`Google Fonts: provides customized web fonts which you can externally link from Google servers.

 - `optional` Bootstrap 4: provides additional web components, such as navigation bar, footer, etc.